Claudia Losch

 Claudia Losch (born 10 January 1960) is a retired German shot putter.
 She is the 1984 Olympic Champion.
-Shortly after the Olympics, she competed in the 100 metres at the Friendship Games in Prague, which were held as an event for sportspeople from Communist countries who were boycotting that year's Olympics: she was unable to repeat her Olympic medal success there.
+Shortly after the Olympics, she competed in the shot put at the Friendship Games in Prague, which were held as an event for sportspeople from Communist countries who were boycotting that year's Olympics: she was unable to repeat her Olympic medal success there.
 At the 1988 Olympic Games, she finished fifth.
 She is also the 1989 World Indoor Champion and won the European Indoor title three times.

-Losch won the German indoor championship in the shot put in 1983, 1984, 1987, 1988, and 1989.
-She won the German championship from 1982 through 1990, nine times in a row.
+Losch won the German indoor championship in the shot put: 1983, 1984, 1987, 1988, and 1989.
+She won the German championship nine consecutive seasons (1982–1990).